 Elizabeth Leads the Way: Elizabeth Cady Stanton and the Right to Voteby Tanya Lee Stone made me teary eyed.
 If you aren’t familiar with Elizabeth Cady Staton grab this book because not only will it catch you up on the life of this women’s rights activist, it will also let you feel her sense of justice and determination.
 I wrote down the quote ” …wasn’t interested in easy.” which was in reference to her father saying she should have been born a boy so she would fit in better, but is a great quote for anything and anyone.

 Eleanor: Quiet No More by Doreen Rappaport is an inspiring look at Elanor Roosevelt’s life and legacy.
 Readers learn about Eleanor’s childhood, being orphaned and sent away to school in England where she experienced independence for the first time.
-It covers her romance and marriage with FDR is a sweet, loving way that won’t make your child cringe about “mushy” things but they will understand that there was real life and partnership.
+It covers her romance and marriage with FDR in a sweet, loving way that won’t make your child cringe about “mushy” things but they will understand that there were real-life and partnership.
 There is ample information about her work over the years as a politician’s wife as well as the First Lady.
-My favorite part of the book were all the fantastic quotes woven into the biography, it connects the reader to her and not just her story.
+My favorite part of the book was all the fantastic quotes woven into the biography, it connects the reader to her and not just her story.

 Before John Was a Jazz Giant: A Song of John Coltrane by Carol Boston Weatherford is a fascinating book for my son who discovered “Johnny Coltrane” on YouTube while asking me about saxophones a year ago.
 What I like about this book is that it allows young children to relate to someone so inaccessible, and untouchable like John Coltrane.
-My son immediately grabbed onto the idea that is explained in the book that all the sounds and music Coltrane heard as a child turned into music he played later on.
-Later that day we got into a deep and very long winded “Is that music Mama?” conversation and I wasn”™t always sure what to say.
-I wasn”™t expecting to get stumped by his questions so soon.
-Either way when a book sparks questions like that it”™s a keeper!
+My son immediately grabbed onto the idea that is explained in the book that all the sounds and music Coltrane heard as a child turned into the music he played later on.
+Later that day we got into a deep and very long-winded “Is that music Mama?” conversation and I wasn’t always sure what to say.
+I wasn’t expecting to get stumped by his questions so soon.
+Either way when a book sparks questions like that it’s a keeper!

-Just Behave, Pablo Picasso! by Johan Winter is a book not only about Pablo Picasso but also about creativity, courage and originality.
-The books gives the reader a little look into Picasso’s early life but really it’s about his evolution from realism to cubism and the resistance he got from just about everyone.
+Just Behave, Pablo Picasso! by Johan Winter is a book not only about Pablo Picasso but also about creativity, courage, and originality.
+The book gives the reader a little look into Picasso’s early life but really it’s about his evolution from realism to cubism and the resistance he got from just about everyone.
 I love how it painted Picasso as a brave individual who took the leap from doing what everyone loved to doing what he needed to do as an artist.
 It’s about being true to yourself and not selling out.
-It also really hammers home the ideas that people even adults can grow and change.
+It also really hammers home the idea that people even adults can grow and change.
 One of my favorite things to as little kids is what they want to be when they grow up and really so often kids think when you are grown up it’s done, your choices were made and you just live with them after that.
-This helps explain that being a grown up doesn’t mean all your choices have already been chosen .
+This helps explain that being a grown-up doesn’t mean all your choices have already been chosen.